 People also tend to offer or prefer passivity rather than the active mental state that is required by curiosity.
 Basically, curiosity is giving you shit, and the opposite of being curious is disengage, and I didn’t come up with that Dr. Brené Brown did.

-So with that being said curiosity also requires some discipline.
 You have to create boundaries to manage and limit your curiosity and that can be really difficult too.
 So on the whole, I find that really inherently people just resist change and whether we don’t have the time, or the resources, or the patience to deal with change, or initiate it, we tend to resist change on the whole, which curiosity is always going to spark change, and I found that on top of that technology makes us even less curious.

 For example, have you ever just let something sit with you that you didn’t know?
 Like you’re watching a TV show, somebody says I know that actor where are they from?
 It is really tough for me to sit in that curiosity because I have my phone right there I could just Google who it is, but I bet that’s kind of the case for all of us.
 We’d all rather reach for our phone and Google the things that we don’t know rather than sitting in and thinking about all the possibilities and really being comfortable with that discomfort.